Surendra Jha 'Suman'

 Surendra Jha 'Suman' (10 October 1910 – 5 March 2002), also referred to as 'Suman Ji' or Acharya Surendra Jha 'Suman', was a Maithili poet, writer, publisher, editor and elected member of legislative assembly and parliament.
 He is also known for his role as publisher, editor, journalist, social and cultural reformer and promoter of Mithila culture.
-He authored about forty books in Maithili and was also the Editor of various publications and books in Maithili, Sanskrit and Hindi.
+He authored about forty books in Maithili and was also the editor of various publications and books in Maithili, Sanskrit and Hindi.
 He served the Governing Bodies of various literary and academic institutions in different capacities in his State.
-He was also the recipient of Sahitya Akademy Award in 1971 for Payaswini and in 1995 for Translation Rabindra Natakavali Vol. I. He was born in a village known as Ballipur in the Samastipur district of Bihar.
+He was also the recipient of Sahitya Akademy Award in 1971 for Payaswini and in 1995 for Translation Rabindra Natakavali Vol. I.

 Early life and family

 Surendra Jha 'Suman' was born on 10 October 1910 in Ballipur Village of District Samastipur, Bihar.
 His father Bhubaneswar Jha was a well known Ayurvedic practitioner.
 Traditionally the family belonged to Sanskrit scholars.
 He was educated at Dharmaraj Sanskrit College, Muzaffarpur and was a graduate in literature (Sahityacharya) and was also a Kavyatirtha (Bengal).
 He was married to Ganga Devi a native of Begusarai at the age of 25 years.
 He has one son Brajendra Jha, and two daughters.
 He retired as a professor and HOD, Maithili Language in LNMU University Darbhanga, Bihar.
 He was elected a member of parliament from Darbhanga Lok Sabha Constituency on Janata Party ticket for the 6th Lok Sabha.